On the strengths of the self-updating process clustering algorithm: Discussion and Conclusion

 where the influential range $r^{(t)}$ changes at each iteration,

-This function $f_t$ takes a positive value only when $x_i^{(t)} = x_j^{(t)}$, or when $x_i^{(t)} \ne x_j^{(t)}$ and the distance between $x_i^{(t)}$ and $x_j^{(t)}$ is the smallest among all non-zero pairwise distances.
-Using this $f_t$, the process at the first iteration only updates the pair that has the smallest pairwise distance.
-Both data points of the pair are updated to the averaged position of the pair according to (\ref{eq:update}).
-At later iterations, this process only updates the two groups that have the smallest between-group distance.
-Each data point in the two groups is updated to the averaged position of all points in the two groups.
-This shows that the self-updating process using the $f_t$ function in ({\ref{eq:hm}) creates an identical merging process to the agglomerative hierarchical clustering using centroid linkage.
+This function $f_t$ (\ref{eq:hm}) takes a positive value only when (i) $x_i^{(t)} = x_j^{(t)}$ or when (ii) the distance between $x_i^{(t)}$ and $x_j^{(t)}$ is the smallest among all non-zero pairwise distances.
+Using this $f_t$, the self-updating process at the first iteration only updates the pair that has the smallest pairwise distance, and both data points of the pair are updated to the averaged position of the pair according to (\ref{eq:update}).
+At later iterations, the self-updating process only updates the two groups that have the smallest between-group distance, and each data point in the two groups is updated to the averaged position of all points in the two groups.
+These descriptions explain that when the $f_t$ function ({\ref{eq:hm}) is considered, the self-updating process ia identical to the agglomerative hierarchical clustering with centroid linkage.

-In addition to the exponential decay function (\ref{eq:f}) that is used throughout this paper and the function (\ref{eq:hm}) that generates a process identical to the agglomerative hierarchical clustering using centroid linkage, SUP can turn into other clustering processes by the use of various types of $f_t$ functions.
-When there is prior information about data structure, it is often desirable to include the prior information in the updating process.
-This can be achieved by incorporating such information into the function $f_t$, then SUP can turn into a model-based algorithm.
-We are interested in the formations of $f_t$ functions for data with certain structures.
-By incorporating information that characterizes some known data structure, the performance of SUP should be further enhanced.
+With a proper choice of the influence function $f_t$, the self-updating process can be taken as a clustering method that minimizes a criterion function.
+For example, the $\gamma$-SUP that uses the $q$-Gaussian as the weight function is a clustering method that minimizes the $\gamma$-divergence to the empirical data \citep{gamma_sup}.
+When there is information on data structure, we can incorporate the information in the function $f_t$; then the self-updating process can be taken as a model-based clustering method.
+This is to say that with different formations of $f_t$'s, the self-updating process can have diverse looks.
+Thus, learning to design $f_t$ accordingly to uncover clusters with certain structures will be our next task.